SlowBubble/word-kitchen/README.md

 # m1b
 - In chunk.js, ask "What is this?" as the question, before following up with "How do you spell ...".

+# m1c
+- In chunk.js, add a few more stages between "What word is this?" and "How do you spell ...".
+- E.g. If the word is "ma-ple", add these stages
+  - When space is pressed, utter "ma"
+  - When space is pressed, utter "ple"
+  - When space is pressed, utter "maple".